Editing Credential Profiles

 Removing Credential

-Important: For the Default App, you don’t have the privilege to delete the shared key credentials.
+• For the Default apps, you don’t have the privilege to delete shared key credentials.

-If required, you can remove the public or shared key credential by clicking remove icon ().
+If required, you can remove the public or shared key credential by clicking delete icon () for the customized apps.

 "Remove Credential" confirmation dialog box appears, click OK to remove the credential from credential list.